ashaduri/qtmmlwidget-qt5/README.md

-# qtmmlwidget-qt5
+# Qt MML Widget
-Qt Solutions QtMmlWidget updated for Qt5
+Qt Solutions QtMmlWidget updated for Qt5.

+The QtMmlWidget component renders mathematical formulas written in MathML 2.0.

+This is a fork of the original Qt Solutions MML Widget 2.4_1-opensource.